 Donna has worked in pediatrics, PICU, mother/baby, the Newborn Nursery, the Special Care Nursery, and NICU.
 She has taught infant care and breastfeeding classes and has been writing about breastfeeding since 2012.

-Donna received a Bachelor of Science Degree in Nursing with High Honors from Rutgers University and she's a current member of Sigma Theta Tau International, the Honor Society of Nursing.
+Donna received a Bachelor of Science Degree in Nursing with High Honors from Rutgers University.

 It's so rewarding to work with moms and babies.
 I have always felt honored to have the chance to watch a new baby come into the world.
 It doesn’t matter how many times I have seen it; each time is different, and I still get a little emotional.
 It never gets old.
 The same thing goes for the first time a baby latches on to breastfeed.
 I have witnessed it occur immediately after birth in the delivery room, and I have seen it happen after weeks of feeding difficulties in the special care nursery.
 Whether that first time was easy, or after a long struggle, it is always amazing.